raycohaex/rayco.digital-2023/content/works/microservice.md

 The microservices were managed using Kubernetes.
 The services were able to scale both horizontally and vertically successfully, according to the load test performed using Locust.
 While keeping costs down, a highly available, scalable solution was made possible through the usage of GKE.
 These technologies offered a solid management foundation for the microservices, ensuring top performance.

 ## Frontend
 The frontend is made with Svelte and TailwindCSS.
 To consume the API I used Axios.
-The frontend is hosted on Google Cloud Storage and is served through a CDN.
-Rayco.digital is also hosted this way.
-It's a very cheap and especially fast way to serve static content.
+The frontend is hosted on Google Cloud Storage and is served through a CDN and loadbalancer.